hgl/acmehugger/docs/Install.md

 $ go install github.com/hgl/acmehugger/nginx/nginxh@latest
 ```

-ACME Hugger assumes that a few directories exits.
-You can define their paths with the `-ldflag` flag:
+ACME Hugger assumes that a few directories and files exits.
+You can define their paths with the `-ldflags` flag:

 ```
 $ go install -ldflags "